 - The credit by examination program is designed expressly for the student who intends to earn a degree at USI.
 The decision on whether the exam credit is transferable remains with the institution to which the student may intend to transfer.

 - Upon successful completion of any examination, the student will be offered credit for the equivalent course(s).
 A letter grade will not be assigned; therefore, the credit will not affect the student's grade point average.

 - A request for an exception to the current policy may be made to the department chair responsible for the discipline covered by the exam.
-Such a request will be reviewed by a committee consisting of the dean, the director of Admission, and the vice president for Academic Affairs.
+Such a request must be reviewed by the dean of the college and the Provost's Office.